kiarafrobles/www.retroreport.org/_backstory/the-problem-with-googles-driverless-cars-other-drivers.md

 ---
-title: "The problem with Google's driverless cars?
+title: "The problem with Google\'s driverless cars?
 Other drivers"
 published: true
 date: 2015-03-26T20:38:00.000Z
-lead_copy: "The biggest problem with Google's driverless cars?
+lead_copy: "The biggest problem with Google\'s driverless cars?
 Other cars with drivers!
 Watch to see how \"smart\" cars got their start. "
 backstory_type: backstory
 video: the-promise-of-the-air-bag
 type: backstories